 Fate of Kansas concealed-firearm exemption bill still up in air

-Gov. Sam Brownback said no decision had been made Monday about whether to veto or allow to become law a a bill adopted by the Legislature exempting certain hospitals from a statute opening many public buildings to carriers of concealed firearms on July 1.
-The measure would free the Brownback administration and the Legislature from allocating millions of dollars immediately to amplify visitor screening and security systems at four state hospitals serving people with disabilities.
-The bill also would exclude facilities of University of Kansas Health Systems and a network of community mental centers from the 2013 law.
+Gov. Sam Brownback said no decision had been made Monday about whether to veto or allow to become law a bill adopted by the Legislature exempting certain hospitals from a statute opening many public buildings to carriers of concealed firearms July 1.
+TOPEKA - Gov. Sam Brownback said no decision had been made Monday about whether to veto or allow to ... (more)

 Add your comments below